Reading Time: 19 minutes

 • What are your top growth strategies?
 If growth content and SEO are in your top 3 initiatives, what is the ROI of a digital PR campaign?

-• Can you focus your content marketing efforts into just one initiative so that there’s more wood behind those arrows?
+• Can you focus your content marketing efforts on just one initiative so that there is more wood behind those arrows?

 digital PR funnel, share of voice